The Library is staffed by our team of qualified librarians who are always available to assist you.

 Free WiFi is available throughout The Library.

-The WiFi password is changed regularly and is available at the enquiry desk.
+The WiFi password is available at the enquiry desk.

 You are welcome to use your own laptop or mobile device; power points are situated under the tables on the main floor and in the upper gallery.